HELEN KURKJIAN

 Metapopulation Microcosm Plate

-MMPs are devices which resemble 96-well microtiter plates but with corridors connecting the wells in any configuration desired to culture microorganisms in 96-subpopulation metapopulations.
+MMPs are devices which resemble 96-well microtiter plates but with corridors connecting the wells in any configuration desired.
+MMPs can be filled with nutrient broth and used to culture microorganisms in 96-subpopulation metapopulations.

 Where can I find files to make my own MMPs?